-“Thin people can be unhealthy” is a mantra by morbidly obese influencers who preach fat acceptance.
+“Thin people can be unhealthy” is a mantra by some influencers in the body positivity movement.

-But it’s true: Thin people get heart bypass surgery.
+But it’s true: Thin people do get heart bypass surgery.

 A trim, slim man or woman can need coronary artery bypass surgery (also known as CABG: coronary artery bypass grafting).

 But is this because their slenderness caused the plaque to build up in their heart’s arteries, narrowing them so much that they need a bypass?